sairuk/saltedcaramel/README.md

 # saltedcaramel

-* A Sickbeard<=>rsync combination *
+* A Sickbeard/SickRage<=>rsync combination *

-Combine Sickbeard with the power of Rsync, builds exclude files from local data.
+Combine Sickbeard/SickRage with the power of Rsync, builds exclude files from local data.

-Edit the ~/.sickbeard/saltedcaramel.conf
+Edit the ~/.saltedcaramel/saltedcaramel.conf